sebastianjarrieta-hash/Firm-Characteristics-and-the-Stock-Price-Response-to-Fed-Announcements/README.md

 Leverage — total debt / total assets
 Tobin's Q — (book assets + market equity − book equity) / book assets Cyclicality — rolling 20-quarter regression slope of firm YoY ROA growth on real GDP growth

-Note on data availability: WRDS and TAQ data are licensed and cannot be redistributed.
-This repo contains the analysis code and outputs, not the underlying data.
-Anyone with their own WRDS access can reconstruct the panel using the pipeline described below.

 Methodology